-The festival is commenced with an energized parade in the first day called Atham.
-The most famous parade takes place in Thrikkakara Temple, which is believed to be King Mahabali’s kingdom.
-And until the tenth and final day of the festival, people indulge in folk art (Pookkalam), Music, dance (like Thiruvathira Kali), special dishes, boat races and everything that keep the festive mood high up.
+The festival commenced with an energized parade on the first day called Atham.
+The most famous parade occurs in Thrikkakara Temple, which is believed to be King Mahabali’s kingdom.
+After that, and until the tenth and final day of the festival, people indulge in folk art (Pookkalam), Music, dance (like Thiruvathira Kali), special dishes, boat races, and everything that keep the festive mood high up.

 2. Thrissur Pooram Festival

 Thrissur Pooram Festival is a popular festival in the state of Kerala.
 This is a temple festival that flaunts the vibrant colors of the culture of Kerala.
-There are around 12 temples, which group together and celebrate this eight-day festival.
-Thrissur Pooram is indeed the conclusion of the whole festival and is celebrated with zeal, in the last day.
-The festival falls in the Malayalam month of Medam (Apr- May).
+There are around 12 temples that group together and celebrate this eight-day festival.
+Thrissur Pooram is the conclusion of the whole festival and is celebrated with zeal on the last day.
+The festival falls in the Malayalam month of Medam (Apr-May).

 During these eight days, there are flag hoisting, fireworks, elephant decorations, parade, music, and much more.

 3. Kerala Boat Festival

 Not only the state has a pristine coastline, but the legendary Kerala Backwater also makes the state glitter.
-Kerala backwater meanders through the state; it is fed by lakes, rivers and Arabian Sea.
-This proximity has led to introduction of new games and festivals.
+Kerala backwater meanders through the state, fed by lakes, rivers, and the Arabian Sea.
+This proximity has led to the introduction of new games and festivals.

-Kerala Boat festival is an epitome of team spirit.
-There are different sizes of boat which are pushed forward by many people simultaneously.
+Kerala Boat Festival is the epitome of team spirit.
+There are different sizes of a boat that are pushed forward by many people simultaneously.
 Not just the sight of the race, but also far beyond the venues of races, you can see the enthusiasm in the people to attend it and cheer.

 4. Attukal Pongala Festival

 Attukal Pongala is a ten-day festival and takes place in February/March.
 During these ten days, an idol of the Goddess Attukal Devi is decorated and worshipped.
-This is a famous temple festival which takes place mainly in Trivandrum.
-And not just in Trivandrum, the faith and enthusiasm is sprung across the state equally.
+This is a famous temple festival that takes place mainly in Trivandrum.
+And not just in Trivandrum, faith and enthusiasm are equally sprung across the state.